AsyaYeromina/kottans-frontend/README.md

 To return the value from an object one can use this 2 ways which are equivalent:
 `objectName["property"] ` or `objectName.property` (dot notation or brackets notation)
 To return the method use `objectName.methodName()`.
-Don't use numbers as first item in propery name of an object.
+Don't use numbers as the first item in property name of an object.
 Don't use spaces and hyphens (-) in prop.names.
 Use cammelCase.
 Better not to use " " in prop.names.

 **Nested objects:**
-To acces the propery value of an object nested in an object use dot notation or brackets notation (for example `arrayName.)
+To access the property value of an object nested in an object use dot notation or brackets notation (for example `arrayName.)
 Use `hasOwnProperty(propname)` method to check if the property exists (returns boolean).

 </p>